DevBoost/OntoMoPP/org.emftext.language.owl.reasoning/lib/README.txt

 Pellet is a dual-licensed open source [1] Java-based OWL-DL reasoner
 developed and commercially supported [2] by Clark & Parsia LLC.
 It can
 be used in conjunction with either Jena or OWL-API libraries.
 Pellet
-provides functionality to validate ontology species, check consistency of
-ontologies, classify the taxonomy, check entailments and answer SPARQL
+provides functionality to check consistency of ontologies, compute the classification hierarchy, explain inferences and answer SPARQL
 queries.

 Documentation how to use Pellet is in the doc/ directory and there are some